-Heat the olive oil in a large frying pan and fry the aubergine until soft and golden.
+Heat a tablespoon of the olive oil in a large frying or saucepan and fry the aubergine until soft and golden.
 Remove to a plate covered in kitchen paper to drain.

-Reduce the heat to medium-low and sweat the onions and celery until softened; add the crushed garlic, capers and olives for the final two minutes.
+Add the second tablespoon of oil, reduce the heat low and sweat the onions and celery until softened (5-10 mins); add the crushed garlic, capers and olives for the final two minutes.
 While you’re waiting for the onions, heat another frying pan and toast the chopped walnuts or pine nuts until lightly browned.

 Tip the tinned tomatoes and tomato puree into the onions and simmer for five minutes until it thickens slightly.
 Add the vinegar and sugar and stir for a minute to dissolve the sugar, then stir in the aubergine, most of the walnuts/pine nuts and raisins (reserve some nuts to sprinkle over at the end).
 Season with pepper – you probably don’t need salt as the olives and capers are salty.